brimdata/zed/docs/lake/design.md

 zed lake merge -p logs@updates main
 ```
 where the "updates" branch is being merged into the "main" branch.

 A merge operation finds a common ancestor in the commit history then
-computes the set of changes needed to target branch to reflect the
+computes the set of changes needed for target branch to reflect the
 data additions and deletions in the source branch.
 While the merge operation is performed, data can still be written
 to both branches and queries performed.
 Newly written data remains in the